vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 A contact sensor can be placed to check if doors and windows are open or closed.
 The sensor knows only those two values.
 The contact sensor works with a "reed switch", the circuit is by default open, but when there is a magnet nearby, the internal metal closes the circuit.

 The sensor can also be used attached to other sensors that also return an open or closed circuit.
-With this behavior, you can create also a [seat sensor](/zigbee/zigbee_chair_occupancy_sensor) or a [water leak sensor](/zigbee/zigbee_water_leak_sensor).
+With this behavior, you can create also a [seat occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) or a [water leak sensor](/zigbee/zigbee_water_leak_sensor).

 <a href="https://s.click.aliexpress.com/e/_EumfxFt" target="_blank">
 <img src="images_zigbee/zigbee_contact_sensor_aqara.webp" alt="Aqara contact sensor" height="100px" /></a>